klaytn/klaytn-dex-contracts/docs/dex-specification.md

 ### Farming and Staking

 Smart contracts for farming activities only support KIP7 standard tokens.
 Smart contracts for staking activities support both ERC20 and KIP7 standard tokens.
+Note that deflationary tokens and tokens with commission on transfer are not supported on DEX.

 Smart contracts for farming and staking are implemented using two different types of smart contracts.
 The main difference between the two is in the way the rewards are distributed across pools.